 Shortcuts is Apple’s new automation app for iOS 12.
 It integrates with Siri and lets you build all kinds of amazing automated workflows, from shutting your house down when you go to sleep, to downloading videos from YouTube and saving the them to iCloud.

 Shortcuts is really just the new name for Workflow, an iOS automation app that Apple bought a year or so back.
 Let’s take a look at what Apple has put in Shortcuts.

-The good news is that, if you install Shortcuts on a machine that already has Workflow installed, then all your workflows will be imported to Siri Shortcuts, and they will mostly work just as before.
+The good news is that, if you install Shortcuts on a machine that already has Workflow installed, all your workflows will be imported to Siri Shortcuts and will mostly work just as before.
 Also, your Workflow installation is — as far as I can tell — left untouched.
 That means that none of your important workflows will be broken by testing the new app.